 There have been some comments from the Nature Friendly Farming Network, which makes a point about the complexity of layers of policy changes, and the different way of looking at things.
 We are extracting things from EU legislation and bringing them into UK law.
-This may be a consolidation, but the Nature Friendly Farming Network implies that the changes afoot need to be scrutinised in much great detail.
-Its biggest concern is the lack of requirement for independent scientific evidence and input in respect of the replacement of the European Food Standards Agency by competent authorities.
+This may be a consolidation, but the Nature Friendly Farming Network implies that the changes afoot need to be scrutinised in much greater detail.
+Its biggest concern is the lack of requirement for independent scientific evidence and input in respect of the replacement of the European Food Safety Authority by competent authorities.
 I assume “competent authority” means our own Food Standards Agency, but does it have the capability, capacity and interest to be able to take on some of these great changes?

 I may disagree with some aspects of GM, but my right hon.
 Friend the Member for Warley is right that those who believe that the agricultural industry has to change are looking at the science and technology—not necessarily genetic modification, but other ways of looking at how plant breeding takes place.